hafizur-rahman/hafizur-rahman.github.io/docs/posts/data-pipeline.md

 ## DevOps Engineer
 ### Core Responsibilities
+* Automate infrastructure deployment for AWS S3 and Data Lake using Infrastructure as Code (IaC) tools
+* Implement CI/CD pipelines for data ingestion and processing workflows
+* Enforce security and access controls through IAM policies, encryption, and S3 bucket configurations
+* Monitor system performance and pipeline execution using AWS CloudWatch and logging services
+* Configure S3 lifecycle policies to optimize storage costs and ensure compliance
+* Design and maintain scalable, high-availability data storage architecture across AWS regions
+* Provision and manage infrastructure for metadata management tools like AWS Glue Data Catalog

 Here's a precise, actionable governance and access control strategy for the **DevOps Engineer role**, mapped directly to their responsibilities and AWS best practices.
 This ensures **enforcement via IaC** (not manual configuration) and aligns with enterprise data governance standards:

 ---